charliepark/collins/README.md

 ## Requirements

-You'll need three things to use Collins:
+You'll need three things to use Collins.
+All are normal server-y things.
+If you have a server you put projects on, you're all set.
+Just for clarity, though, here's what you need:

 1. A normal run-of-the-mill server that can handle PHP.
 The basic shared server at DreamHost or any other hosting provider will do.
 2. A domain that people can visit.